京都大学 大学院経済学研究科・経済学部

 Academic Backgrounds: Yutaka studied computer science in Kyoto University and worked in the interdisciplinary field of computing and organization studies.
 After the master’s degree, he switched to organization studies and joined UCLA Anderson School as a doctoral student.
 During his study at UCLA, he started to work for Xerox Palo Alto Research Center (PARC), first as an intern and then full-time researcher.
 He wrote his dissertation based on his studies both at UCLA and at PARC and obtained his Ph.D. in Management in 2006.
 After working as a researcher at PARC, he joined Graduate School of Management, Kyoto University in 2010.
 This was the time when GSM launched its Service Value-Creation Program, a leading edge program with focus on service.
 In Kyoto University, he was part of the team to establish Design School.
 He has been teaching organization studies, service management and design.

-Skills and Qualities Required for Prospective Students: All successful applicants have been already familiar with basic social theories, in particular culturally oriented ones, e.g., Goffman, Garfinkel, Sacks, Bourdieu, Foucault, and Latour among others.
+Skills and Qualities Required for Prospective Students: All successful applicants have been already familiar with basic social theories, in particular culturally oriented ones, e.g., Goffman, Garfinkel, Bourdieu, Foucault, and Deleuze among others.
 It takes a long time to familiarize oneself with such theoretical discourses and students need to be well prepared.
 Students typically do ethnographic and otherwise qualitative studies as well as video-based ethnomethodological studies.

 Examples of Thesis Subjects: